cubenix/nDock/README.md

-# WatchDock
+# DockerDoodle

-WatchDock is an open-source project built around the idea of managing **Docker containers** running on **individual** hosts.
+DockerDoodle is an open-source project built around the idea of managing **Docker containers** running on **individual** hosts.
 <br />

-Please refer the [docs](https://github.com/gauravgahlot/watchdock/tree/master/docs) to learn more about the available and upcoming features application.
+Checkout [DockerDoodle](https://gauravgahlot.github.io/DockerDoodle/) to learn more about the application.